albertopasqualetto/Bulk-WhatsappWeb-Sender/README.md

 Download your relative OS .zip, decompress it, open a terminal in the folder and start the program (`index.exe` in Windows and `./index` in Linux; in Linux you may have to give execute permissions).

+Numbers without country prefix fallback on the same country prefix of the sender number.

 :x: It is not able to send gifs and to send all the content of a folder.